 Do I lose my Spanish number if I use an eSIM?

 No. A travel eSIM provides data, but your Spanish number remains active on your usual SIM.
-Since the phone is dual SIM, you keep both lines active simultaneously and decide which one uses data.
+Since your phone is dual SIM, you keep both lines at the same time and decide which one uses data.
 This way, you continue to receive calls and SMS from home.

 How many GB do I need for a semester abroad?

 It depends on the Wi-Fi you have.
-With Wi-Fi on campus and in your flat, 3-8 GB per month is usually enough.
-If you're connected on the go or share with your laptop, aim for 15-20 GB or an unlimited plan.
-Start with a modest amount and top up if it's not enough.
+With Wi-Fi on campus and in your apartment, 3-8 GB per month is usually enough.
+If you are always connected on the go or share with your laptop, aim for 15-20 GB or an unlimited plan.
+Start with just enough and recharge if it falls short.

 Can I recharge the eSIM without buying a new one?

 Yes, many plans are rechargeable: when the GB or days run out, you add credit without reinstalling anything.
-For long stays, it's the most convenient and cheapest option because you don't pay the fixed part of the plan again.
+For long stays, this is the most convenient and cheapest option, as you don't pay the fixed part of the plan again.

 Does the same eSIM work if I travel to other countries during Erasmus?